-The Siberian Sturgeon (Acipenser baeri) is a freshwater fish.
+The Siberian Sturgeon (Acipenser baeri) is a freshwater fish in the Acipenseridae family.

 The Siberian Sturgeon is elongated, similar to a shark.
 It has smooth scaleless skin (unlike fish that have scales).
 It has five lateral rows of bony plates called scutes.

 It grows up to 200-350 centimetres (79-138 inches) long.